openmediavault/openmediavault-docs/administration/access_rights_management.rst

     - **uuid**: Internal database reference number.
     - **name**: logical name given to the |sf|.
-    - **mntent**: This the associated filesystem reference.
-The number is in the :code:`uuid` format, in the the fstab ``config.xml`` section should contain a :code:`<mntent>` reference with this number.
+    - **mntent**: the associated filesystem reference.
+The number is in the :code:`uuid` format, the fstab section in ``config.xml`` should contain a :code:`<mntent>` reference with this number.
     - **reldirpath**: Path relative to the parent filesystem.
     - **privileges**: Users associated with the |sf| and their access level.

-When a plugin or a service uses a |sf| its stores the uuid value only.
+When a plugin or a service uses a |sf| it stores the uuid value only.
 Later on using helper scripts or internal |omv| functions the full path can be obtained just by using the :code:`uuid`.
 An example in shell::